 Legal Observing is an exciting way to play an important role in any demonstration or protest.
 However, this task also carries with it a great amount of responsibility.
 Legal Observers are most often law students, lawyers, or other members of the legal community because these individuals are usually familiar with the laws and can note any violations in legal terms.
 However, anyone can be an effective legal observer with proper training.
-If you’re interested in legal observing, this is the LO application.
+If you’re interested in legal observing you most first attend a legal observer training.
+Most of our legal observer trainings are in Oregon, if you are interested in a training in another state you can contact your local National Lawyers Guild chapter.

 Legal Observers are individuals who purposely position themselves close enough to demonstrations to be able to accurately watch and report the activities of participants and the law enforcement who interact with them.
 Just the presence of an explicitly identified Legal Observer can deter police from violating the rights of protesters.
 Legal Observers should not act as part of the demonstration, but should carefully record the actions of the police with the goal of later using that information as an objective account of the events.
 A Legal Observer will essentially be the official eyes and ears of protesters, documenting every detail in a thorough and professional manner.
 Typically, they fill out this official form (LO summary) for any incident so that all the information is uniform and organized.